 A detailed study is made of the major factors faced by kids from hard places: developmental trauma, attachment issues, self-regulation, sensory processing, interpersonal relationship skills, and behavioral challenges.
 These problems will be addressed from the Trust Based Relational Intervention Model.
 Non-counseling majors must have taken a prerequisite course, COUN5202 Counseling in Ministry, before taking this course.

-COUN6349 Trauma: Theories and Treatment (3 hours) Faculty
+COUN6349 Trauma: Theories and Counseling (3 hours) Faculty